mmfausnaugh/mapspec/README.md

 At the moment, only linear interpolation supports a rigorous error propagation.
 This includes calculating the covariance matrix due to both interpolation and smoothing when rescaling the data.

 Other interpolation methods are supported---any 'kind' keyword for `scipy.interpolate.interp1d` can be used.
-Thereis also an implementation of bsplines using `scipy.interpolate`, and a custom built sinc interpolator (with a Lanczos window by default).
+There is also an implementation of bsplines using `scipy.interpolate`, and a custom built sinc interpolator (with a Lanczos window by default).

 These alternative methods do not support full error propagation.
 For now, they will perform the same operation as called for on the flux spectrum, but on the *square* of the error spectrum (i.e., the variance).
 This usually results in errors similar to the input and roughly preserves the fractional uncertainty.
 However, we note that this is not strictly correct, and may be a feature that we improve in the future.

 ## Calculation of the Likelihood and Fitting Procedure##

-mapspec aligns the data and the model by minimzing: (data - model)^2/error^2, where data is the input line, model is the reference value chosen at instantization, and error^2 = (reference error)^2 + (data error)^2.
-In other words, mapspec takes a maximum likelihood approach, assuming normally distributed residuals and independent uncertainties on the data and reference.
+`mapspec` aligns the data and the model by minimzing: (data - model)^2/error^2, where data is the input line, model is the reference value chosen at instantization, and error^2 = (reference error)^2 + (data error)^2.
+In other words, `mapspec` takes a maximum likelihood approach, assuming normally distributed residuals and independent uncertainties on the data and reference.

 Because of wavelength shifts and edge-effects from convolution, there can be problems aligning the edges of the fitting region---in order to censor these points, it would be necessary to change the amount of data, and therefore the number of degrees-of-freedom, during the fit.
-To prevent this while mitigating the edge-effects, mapspec ignores 10% of the data (5% on each end) when calculating the likelihood.
+To prevent this while mitigating the edge-effects, `mapspec` ignores 10% of the data (5% on each end) when calculating the likelihood.
 Although this is not an optimal solution, it does produces reasonable results and appears to be a good compromise between correctness, simplicity,  and practicability.

 It is therefore suggested to choose the fitting region (line wavelengths) slightly larger than would naively be expected for isolating the emission line flux.
 It is also suggested to remove large shifts (greater than 1 pixel) before performing the fit.
 A convenience function `mapspec.mapspec.get_cc` is provided to cross correlate two spectra---see `do_map.py` for an example.

-In the Bayesian framework, priors are always added into the likelihood calculation.  mapspec assumes uniform priors on all parameters, so the priors do not explicitly enter into the calculation of the log-likelihood.
+In the Bayesian framework, priors are always added into the likelihood calculation.  `mapspec` assumes uniform priors on all parameters, so the priors do not explicitly enter into the calculation of the log-likelihood.
 Note that a flat prior *is informative* for the case of the scaling parameter---however, because the rescaling is a factor of a few (not many orders of magnitude), this situation makes little difference.

 When using a Gauss-Hermite Kernel, h3 and h4 are constrained to be > -0.3 and < 0.3; experimentation shows that this range is sufficient to produce a wide range of emission line shapes.
 The finite interval is enforced by setting the prior probability to 0 outside of this interval.
 Similarly, strange behavior will occur if the kernel width drops below the spectral resolution (a kind of undersampling/aliasing effect).
 A minimum kernel width is imposed at 1/2 of the wavelength spacing of the reference data.